mattmc3/zsh_unplugged/README.md

 ```

 That's it. ~20 lines of code and you have a simple, robust Zsh plugin management
-alternative that is likely faster than most everything else out there.
+alternative that is likely as fast as most everything else out there.

 What this does is simply clones a Zsh plugin's git repository, and then examines that
 repo for an appropriate .zsh file to use as an init script.
 We then find and symlink the